 Consumer Data Privacy Legislation (HB 969 by Rep. McFarland/SB 1734 by Sen. Bradley) - The bills would give Floridians the right to find out what personal information a company has on them, how the company got it, and what the company does with it.
 They would also be able to request the data be deleted or block it from being sold to others.
-The House version passed its final committee last week.
-The Senate bill is awaiting a floor vote.
+The House OK'd the bill with a 118-1 vote and sent it to the Senate floor, where the companion bill is on second reading.